 With an interest in both Nordic traditional and baroque music, Leonor has spent the last five years refining her skills on the 5-string cello, an uncommon instrument that has given rise to a unique playing style.
 As one of its few proponents, Leonor has been able to unveil a treasure of baroque music originally written for this instrument, making its depth and beauty available to the public.

-She has been awarded several prizes in some major competions, winning First Prize in the Chamber Music Ensemble category at the “SONBU” International Recorder Competition in Utrecht.
+She has been awarded several prizes in some major competitions, winning First Prize in the Chamber Music Ensemble category at the “SONBU” International Recorder Competition 1998 in Utrecht.

 Paule Van den Driessche studied at the Royal Conservatory of Music, Brussels studying piano and harpsichord where she obtained a First Prize (graduate degree) for piano, chamber music, written and practical harmony, counterpoint, fugue and harpsichord as well as a Diplôme Supérieur for chamber music and harpsichord.
 Her interest for both classical piano and harpsichord has resulted in a very broad repertoire.